 Slurred speech is when your words are jumbled together.
 It's known as Dysarthria, and the problem isn't really with the words themselves.
 The problem is generally with the muscles that you use to talk.
 That's what occurs when you drink too much alcohol, and your muscles simply don't work as properly.

 However, slurred speech is also partially subjective.
 So it's possible that it's your ability to recall and speak words that is at play as well.
-You should take my anxiety test first before you read onward, since it will help you understand your anxiety better.
+You should take my free 7 minute anxiety test first before you read onward, since it will help you understand your anxiety better.

 Slurred speech without alcohol is linked to a variety of scary diseases, including: